NilanjanDaw/Udacity-Advanced_Android_Design/README.md

 Advanced Android Sample App
 ===================================

-Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
-Used in the Udacity Advanced Android course.
+Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets and sends periodic weather updates to Connected Android Wear devices.

 Pre-requisites
 --------------